-To design an eye-catching social media marketing manager resume, use the resume writing tips and template shared in this article below.
+To design an eye-catching social media manager resume, use the best resume writing tips (and the free downloadable template) shared below.

 One of the first things hiring managers will notice is the resume objective.
 To separate yourself from what everyone has on their resume, highlight your most exceptional social media management skills and achievements.

-This section of your resume should show that you have online marketing experience with some communication skills.
+This section of your resume must highlight your work history and show that you have online marketing experience with some communication skills.

-You will have to showcase your social media strategy and marketing campaigns experience in the work experience section.
+You will have to showcase your social media strategy, social media management skills, and social marketing campaign experience in the work experience section.